ALL ABOUT THE BIBLE!

 A concordance is like an extensive index to the Bible that lists the words in the Bible and where they can be found.
-They are very helpful in bible study so that you can easily find all the verses on "money" or some other topic and find out all the Bible has to say about it.
-Good concordances include Strong's, Young's and Crudens.
+They are very helpful in Bible study so that you can easily find all the verses on "money" or some other topic and find out all the Bible has to say about it.
+Good concordances include Strong's Exhaustive Concordances here.

 Bible Programs & Software

-Allow you to do this very quickly on a computer and have many other helps as well.
-Good Bible search programs include Quick verse here, and Logos here.
+Allow you to do this very quickly on a computer and have many other Bible helps as well.
+Good Bible search programs include Quick verse here and Logos here.

 Search the Bible Online or Download Resources